 Rainfall is rare and unpredictable – often just enough for succulents, prickly shrubs and annual grasses.
 Still, the horses usually find sufficient grazing.
 But years of drought occur regularly on the fringes of the Namib as in the drought years of the early and late 1990s and beginning 2012.

-The public outcry in Namibia and far beyond the borders resulted in costly efforts to catch and feed the horses in the late 1990's.
-In both cases success was only moderate – mainly because action was taken too late.
-Many horses were already weakened to a point where feeding did not help anymore, or they succumbed to the stress of being domesticated.
+The public outcry in Namibia and far beyond the borders resulted in two costly efforts to catch and feed the horses in the 1990's.
+In both cases success was only moderate.
+Many horses were already weakened to a point where feeding did not help any more, or they succumbed to the stress of being domesticated.

 Other concerns touched on the principles of nature conservation.
 The horses live mostly in the state-owned Namib Naukluft Park, whose task is to protect the indigenous flora and fauna.
 The area around Aus is seen as a biological hotspot with more than 500 plant species, some of them endemic.